Submissions

 • This style of article can afford the author considerable latitude in examining a pertinent topic in endovascular hemorrhage control.
 The literature should be examined objectively and presented to the reader in the context of current understanding.
 The author should be able to synthesize a narrative, which leaves the reader with a good understanding of an emerging or controversial topic.
 The author is welcome (and encouraged) to express an opinion, but where this is the case, it should be clearly stated.

-• The submitted manuscript should be no longer than 5000 words.
+• The submitted manuscript should be no longer than 5000 words for the main body of the text (from introduction to conclusion, and excluding abstract, references, tables and legends).
 There is no formal structure; however, the use of logical headings/sub-headings is important to enable readers to follow the article easily.

 • The abstract should also be unstructured and be a maximum of 150 words.